KeyZox71/flake-template/README.md

 # Nix Flake template

 ## Templates
-All templates are with the git wrapper [pogit](https://github.com/y-syo/pogit)
 - GO developement with language server
-- Deno developement
-- C/CPP developement with gcc, clang, gdb and valgrind (for easier debugging) and also compiledb to make compile_commands for clangd lsp
+- C/CPP developement with gcc, clang, gdb and valgrind (for easier debugging) and also compiledb
-- C/CPP developement for 42School the same as above but with the 42 norminette

 ## Structure
 ```
 ├── flake.nix      # To expose flake
-├── c-cpp
-|  └── flake.nix
-├── c-cpp_42
-|  └── flake.nix
-├── deno
-|  └── flake.nix
-├── go
+├── c || go
+|  ├── .envrc       # direnv rc with nix_direnv
+|  ├── shell.nix    # definition of the devshell
-|  └── flake.nix
+|  └── flake.nix    # flake who call the devshell
 ```

 ## License